-I then threw in a long confusion induction, about the unconscious being conscious of the subconsciouis while the conscious was unconscious of the unconscious, and so on.
+I then threw in a long confusion induction, about the unconscious being conscious of the subconscious while the conscious was unconscious of the unconscious, and so on.
 She finally showed clear signs of trance.
 I then flowed straight into an elevator deeper where she pushed buttons to go down and down... and finally I got eye catalepsy.

-So the lesson I take from this is that yes, everyone can be hypnotised, but sometimes it a real battle of wills.
+So the lesson I take from this is that yes, everyone can be hypnotized, but sometimes it a real battle of wills.
 She went on to enjoy the feeling of being hypnotized and to give up smoking.